stefanpenner/es6-promise/README.md

 RSVP also has a RSVP.defer() method that returns a deferred object of the form `{ promise, resolve(x), reject(r) }`.
 This creates a deferred object without specifying how it will be resolved.
-However, the `RSV.Promise` constructor is generally a better and less error-prone choice; we recommend using it in preference to `RSVP.defer()`.
+However, the `RSVP.Promise` constructor is generally a better and less error-prone choice; we recommend using it in preference to `RSVP.defer()`.